Siko-wow/affliction/docs/index.md

 - On fights short fights (< 1 minute long or so) or if you're going to recast corruption (see next section) pre-pop potion of speed.
 Otherwise, pre-pop potion of wild magic.
 - Precast life tap before pull.
 If you have illustration, prestack that to 10.
-As dying curse can proc off life tap, I try to proc it ~45 seconds before we pull, so I don't accidentaly proc it while stacking illustration.
+As dying curse can proc off life tap, I try to proc it ~45 seconds before we pull, so I don't accidentally proc it while stacking illustration.
 - Send your pet onto the boss, with shadow bite auto-cast, and forget about it.
 I macro /petattack into my haunt spell, since I generally only cast it on bosses but am not spamming it.
 Make sure to remove this for yogg-saron.